SEND Information Report

 This definition of disability in the Equality Act includes children with long term health conditions such as asthma, diabetes, epilepsy and cancer.
-Children and young people with such conditions do not necessarily have SEN, but there is a significant overlap between disabled children and young people and those with SEN. Children and young people may therefore be covered by other SEN and disability legislation.
+Children and young people with such conditions do not necessarily have SEND, but there is a significant overlap between disabled children and young people and those with SEND.
+Children and young people may therefore be covered by other SEND and disability legislation.

-Support for improving emotional and social development, including extra pastoral support arrangements for listening to the views of children and young people with SEN and measures to prevent bullying
+Support for improving emotional and social development, including extra pastoral support arrangements for listening to the views of children and young people with SEND and measures to prevent bullying

 We are an inclusive school and welcome diversity.
 All staff believe that high self-esteem is crucial to a child's well being.
 We have a caring, understanding team looking after our children.

 The class teacher has overall responsibility for the pastoral, medical and social care of each child in the class, therefore this is the parents' initial point of contact.
 If further support is required, the class teacher liaises with the SENDCo for further advice and support.
 This may involve working alongside outside agencies such as Health practitioners and Children's Services, and/or the Behaviour Support Team.